 Interested students can review the Campaign at its website: www.masspublicbanking.org

+This posting is available to students who are not currently enrolled in a clinic or externship program for spring 2024.
 This opportunity is NOT eligible to students on F-1 visas.

 Independent Clinical does not satisfy the HLS experiential learning graduation requirement.